NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SkinSegmentation/README.md

-# Skin Segmentation on MR
+# Skin Segmentation on MR to facilitate NousNav Registration

 ## Key Investigators